DavidDock/cheers-to-beers/TESTING.md

 As a logged in user I can follow and unfollow user to interact with other users and see updated posts feed.

 #### Acceptance Criteria
-* A logged in user can follow and unfollow ther user.
+* A logged in user can follow and unfollow their user.
 * Number of followers changes for relevant followers and following.

 #### Results
-A logged in user can successfully follow or unfollow another user by pressing the button, the number of followers atomatically changes on the profile.
+A logged in user can successfully follow or unfollow another user by pressing the button, the number of followers automatically changes on the profile.
-When the user follows a new profile they can successfully see thats persons posts on thir "friends" feed to make it easier for the user to find relevant posts.
+When the user follows a new profile they can successfully see that persons posts on their "friends" feed to make it easier for the user to find relevant posts.

 Current features created for user story:
 - Follow/unfollow buttons on profile page, following/followers stats on profile page